zhangyongqin/AMCNN/README.md

 ![5c243482c0108208f94c4f7e5b30bac](https://user-images.githubusercontent.com/16028075/162456676-7136c55d-b80d-4cdf-bb53-61c99a464454.jpg)

-- UNET model framework is widely used in the field of medical image segmentation.
+- The UNet model framework is widely used in the field of medical image segmentation.
 Our model is innovated and improved on its basis to increase the accuracy of image segmentation.
 It has strong robustness and portability.

-- Our experiment is used for neonatal brain tissue segmentation (white matter, gray matter and cerebrospinal fluid).
-If there are similar segmentation tasks, please try our model. (no other medical segmentation areas have been tried, looking forward to feedback).
+- Our model is used for neonatal brain tissue segmentation (white matter, gray matter and cerebrospinal fluid).
 ## Prerequisites

 - NVIDIA GPU + CUDA CuDNN (CPU untested, feedback appreciated)